emqx/neuron-docs/en_US/error-code.md

 # ERROR CODE

-This document mainly describes some errors that neuron will respond when calling http api and mqtt api.
+This document describes the errors that neuron will reply to sender when calling http api and mqtt api.

 ## api request error codes